Edouard de Laurot: Early life in Poland

 Jonas Mekas (2007) notes the incredible circumstances of De Laurot's life, including his experiences in the Polish Resistance and surviving the second Warsaw Uprising during World War II.
-In a video interview Mekas recounts how Laurot would tell the friends of the engaged cinema group tall stories including how he was chosen by the Polish resistance in Warsaw to swim across the river Wisla, under German fire, and deliver a message to the Soviets on the other bank, which was too incredible for anyone to believe, yet a Washington lawyer later confirmed the story on a visit to Warsaw – Laudański in fact was the messenger who swam the river.
+In a video interview Mekas recounts how Laurot would tell the friends of the engaged cinema group tall stories, including how he was chosen by the Polish resistance in Warsaw to swim across the river Wisla, under German fire, and deliver a message to the Soviets on the other bank, which was too incredible for anyone to believe.

+A Washington lawyer later confirmed the story on a visit to Warsaw – Laudański in fact was the messenger who swam the river.
 After the uprising Edward Laudański worked for British Secret Service.
-After the war he studied in England and in 1950, he obtained a diploma in English studies at Cambridge University.
+After the war he studied in England.
+In 1950, he obtained a diploma in English studies at Cambridge University.

 In his interview "Yves de Laurot defines Cinema engagé" (Cinéaste, Spring 1970) Laurot/Laudański describes how he first held a film camera.
 His group of Polish partisans had captured a German tank, and found a military Arriflex 35mm in the tank.
 According to Laurot a young German soldier, despite having a gun, was persuaded to surrender and teach the partisans how to use the camera in exchange for his life.

 United States

 From the early 1950s Laudański/Laurot began to be involved in film and criticism, offering encouragement to Peter Weiss.
 De Laurot cofounded Film Culture magazine with Jonas Mekas in 1955, providing a Marxist-theoretical perspective to their criticism which Mekas later abandoned.

-Mekas describes De Laurot's imperious style, to which he attributes many of the shortcomings of their collaboration on "Guns of the Trees."
+Mekas describes De Laurot's imperious style, to which he attributes many of the shortcomings of their collaboration on Guns of the Trees.